Best and Worst Inverter Generators from Consumer Reports' Tests

 As always—and regardless of whether or not you buy a generator with a CO safety shutoff—use a gasoline generator only outdoors, at least 20 feet from your house, with the exhaust directed away from any windows or doors.

-Best Inverter Generators
+Best Inverter Generators in CR's Tests

-Worst Inverter Generator in CR's Tests
+Worst Inverter Generators in CR's Tests

 Damaging storms can happen anytime.
 On the "Consumer 101" TV show, host Jack Rico learns from Consumer Reports expert Paul Hope how to avoid being left in the dark during a power outage.